+ Add to Calendar

 In Prague, Renaissance and Baroque landmarks effortlessly shake hands with Modernist, Brutalist, and contemporary architecture.
 Join the Center for Architecture and Metropolitan Planning (CAMP) architecture critic Adam Gebrian for this virtual exploration into Prague’s surprising layers.
 We begin at Spork, an 18th century Baroque palace with two radical reconstructions (Josef Gocar, 1920s and Stanislav Fiala, 2017).
 We’ll visit the Federal Assembly National Museum, originally a stock exchange (Jaroslav Rössler, 1928) and later home to the communist-era parliament.
 Along the riverfront, explore galleries and cafes tucked inside old circular ice vaults (Petr Janda, 2019).
 The tour ends at CAMP’s headquarters housed in a modernist cube within the shadow of a Gothic monastery.

 New York’s SoHo neighborhood (an acronym for South of Houston Street) has a long history of inspiring New York’s creative communities.
 Today, the same lofts that used to house manufacturing factories in the 1950s are home to photo studios, fashion houses, and art galleries.
 This virtual tour focuses on breakthroughs in nineteenth-century building prefabrication, hard-fought preservation campaigns, the adaptation of manufacturing “lofts” into artists’ space, and SoHo’s current allure for luxury dwelling and retail.
 Tour sites include the Haughwout Building (an 1857 cast iron masterpiece by John P. Gaynor and Daniel D. Badger), the Little Singer Building (Ernest Flagg, 1904), 101 Spring Street (Donald Judd’s residence and studio, designed by Nicholas Whyte in 1870; renovation by Architecture Research Office, 2010) and XOCO 325 (DDG, 2016), a notable modern intervention approved within the landmark district.
-At the tour’s end, SoHo’s relevance as a sustainable model for a post-COVID world will be explored.

 Pink hotels and swimming pools.
 Convertibles and Googie diners.
 Palm trees and endless freeways.
 Citrus and celebrities.
 But Los Angeles’s urban fabric is much richer and more varied than the stereotypes.
 Throughout its history, LA has encouraged architectural innovation, creative design, and lavish development, creating stunning—if polarizing—results.
 Discover a different side of Tinseltown on this virtual tour led by Los Angeles Conservancy staff members Sana Ahmed, Alex Inshishian, and Bruce Scottow.
 We’ll explore some rebellious icons, including: the Pacific Design Center (Cesar Pelli and Norma Merrick Sklarek, 1975, 1988, 2011); Los Angeles Theatre (S. Charles Lee, S. Tilden Norton, 1931); Bradbury Building (Sumner P. Hunt and George H. Wyman, 1893); and the Westin Bonaventure Hotel & Suites (John Portman & Associates, 1976).